 So what does Red Bull's magazine have to do with this?
 I think it shows that many of today's consumers are attracted to travel that features at least some adventure and at least a bit of risk.
 So, in effect, the Plog Continuum curve has dramatically shifted toward the right, toward greateradventure-fueled behavior.

 Examples are everywhere.
 Here's one: Been to a theme park lately?
 A roller coaster with a 100-foot drop is the one for wimps.
 But the 200-foot-high coaster that twists and turns and makes you practically black out?
-Now that
+Now that is cool!

 It's time to fully realize that a significant and growing sector of our clientele, perhaps a majority, craves adventure.
 They want travel to challenge them, stimulate them, make them more alert and alive than they are in their everyday lives.
 Ziplining through a forest, climbing a wall riveted onto a cruise ship funnel, camping on the Kalahari with all sorts of beasts nearby -- these would have been almost unthinkable vacations for all but the most daring when Plog formulated his continuum.